What if an Evacuation Order is issued?

-Once you check in, you will be housed (i.e. given some space on the floor) in a school gymnasium or similar wind/storm-rated facility until the hazardous conditions have passed and officials have confirmed it is safe to return to your home or transition to long-term shelter (that could be a couple of days).
+Once you check in, you will be housed (i.e. given some space on the floor) in a school gymnasium or similar high wind/storm-rated facility until the hazardous conditions have passed and officials have confirmed it is safe to either return to your home or transition to a host shelter.

-Although some food and water will be available in the public shelter, it might take a while to get it; eat a good meal before you go and take your personal "go-kit" packed with sufficient snacks, medications, and other supplies to last 4-5 days
+Although some food and water will be available in the public emergency shelter, it might take a while to get it; eat a good meal before you go and take your personal "go-kit" packed with sufficient snacks, medications, and other supplies to last 4 to 5 days.

 You will need:

-(e.g., pillow, blankets, air mattress, modest sleepwear, ear-plugs, eye-mask) personal hygiene supplies
+- sleeping gear (e.g., pillow, blankets, air mattress, modest sleepwear, ear-plugs, eye-mask),

-, entertainment items (books, cellphone and backup power source, playing cards, child's favorite toy), mobility aids
+- entertainment items (books, cellphone and backup power source, playing cards, child's favorite toy),

 - mobility aids (cane, wheelchair), and